Natural philosophy: Current work in the philosophy of science and nature

 In the middle of the 20th century, Ernst Mayr's discussions on the teleology of nature brought up issues that were dealt with previously by Aristotle (regarding final cause) and Kant (regarding reflective judgment).

 Especially since the mid-20th-century European crisis, some thinkers argued the importance of looking at nature from a broad philosophical perspective, rather than what they considered a narrowly positivist approach relying implicitly on a hidden, unexamined philosophy.
 One line of thought grows from the Aristotelian tradition, especially as developed by Thomas Aquinas.
 Another line springs from Edmund Husserl, especially as expressed in The Crisis of European Sciences.
 Students of his such as Jacob Klein and Hans Jonas more fully developed his themes.
 Last, but not least, there is the process philosophy inspired by Alfred North Whitehead's works.

 Among living scholars, Brian David Ellis, Nancy Cartwright, David Oderberg, and John Dupré are some of the more prominent thinkers who can arguably be classed as generally adopting a more open approach to the natural world.
-Ellis (2002) observes the rise of a "New Essentialism."
+Ellis (2002) observes the rise of a "New Essentialism".
 David Oderberg (2007) takes issue with other philosophers, including Ellis to a degree, who claim to be essentialists.
 He revives and defends the Thomistic-Aristotelian tradition from modern attempts to flatten nature to the limp subject of the experimental method.
-In his In Praise of Natural Philosophy: A Revolution for Thought and Life (2017), Nicholas Maxwell argues that we need to reform philosophy and put science and philosophy back together again to create a modern version of natural philosophy.
+In Praise of Natural Philosophy: A Revolution for Thought and Life (2017), Nicholas Maxwell argues that we need to reform philosophy and put science and philosophy back together again to create a modern version of natural philosophy.